 Forget what you know about potato salad.
 Make it the burrata way with this recipe.

-On top a bed of arugula, load on fresh tomatoes, crispy potatoes, cannelini beans, olives, creamy burrata cheese, and a spoonful of fresh basil pesto.
+On top a bed of arugula, load on fresh tomatoes, crispy potatoes, cannellini beans, olives, creamy burrata cheese, and a spoonful of fresh basil pesto.
+Use heirloom tomatoes from the farmers market for a smoky sweet flavor.
 We won't blame you if you have a hard time sharing this one.

 Trying to eat more veggies?
 Top them on burrata cheese.
 You won't have any problem indulging.